- Quality Score is a 1-10 signal based on three factors: Exp. CTR (≈40%), Ad Relevance (≈30%), and LP Experience (≈30%).

 Each keyword's Quality Score is built from three sub-scores, each rated as "Above average", "Average", or "Below average":

-| Component | What Google measures | Approx. weight | Where to fix it |
+| Component | Measured by Google | Weight | Fix |

 |---|---|---|---|

-| Expected CTR | Predicted probability of a click when your ad shows for this keyword — compared to other advertisers' historical CTR on the same keyword | ~40% | Ad copy, headline structure, match type |
+| Exp.
+CTR | Predicted click probability vs. competitor CTR on the same keyword | ~40% | Ad copy, headline structure, match type |

-| Ad Relevance | How closely your ad copy matches the intent and language of the search query | ~30% | Headline keyword inclusion, ad group structure |
+| Ad Relevance | How closely ad copy matches keyword intent | ~30% | Headline keyword inclusion, ad group structure |

-| Landing Page Experience | Relevance of your landing page content to the keyword and ad, plus page load speed and mobile usability | ~30% | Page copy, load speed, navigation clarity |
+| LP Experience | Page content relevance, load speed, mobile usability | ~30% | Page copy, load speed, navigation clarity |

 You can see each sub-score in Google Ads by going to Keywords > Columns > Modify columns > Quality Score.
 Add "Exp.
 CTR", "Ad relevance", and "Landing page experience" as separate columns.
 This diagnostic view tells you exactly which component is dragging down each keyword's score.